 There Are Other Options

 Your desire for a fireplace doesn’t have to be thwarted simply because you think electric fireplaces are too tacky to consider.
 There are other options.
 For example, have you heard of the gel fireplace?
 This is a real flame fireplace that burns gel rather than wood.
 It is the same kind of gel that caterers use to keep food warm on buffet lines.
-Despite being real flame, gel fireplaces still don’t require a flu or chimney.
+Despite being a real flame, gel fireplaces still don’t require a flue or chimney.

 Another option is a gas fireplace.
-With a gas model you get a real flame even though you are dealing with fake logs.
+With a gas model, you get a real flame even though you are dealing with fake logs.
 Gas fireplaces do need flues to vent deadly carbon monoxide.
 Still, they don’t require nearly as much construction as a traditional wood fireplace.
 They require only a comparatively small ventilation system.

 In the end, you may be forced by circumstances to either go electric or have no fireplace at all.
 That being the case, just remember that you will spend more on a more realistic model.
 If you want, you can hire a company to build a custom fireplace box, complete with mantel, and then place an electric insert inside.
 You get the look and feel of an ornate fireplace with the convenience of electricity.